vippsas/vipps-developers/settlements/README.md

 01-03 at night, but may be delayed due to technical changes, maintenance in various systems, etc.

-**Impoertant:** If a merchant has refunded more money than the sum of payments, so that the balance is negative, Vipps will not create settlement reports.
+**Important:** If a merchant has refunded more money than the sum of payments, so that the balance is negative, Vipps will not create settlement reports.
 Vipps covers the negative balance for a (short) while, but if it persists, Vipps will send an invoice to the merchant to settle the balance.